 What if an ABI is recommended?

 It is your decision whether to proceed with an auditory brainstem implant.
 The follow up process after surgery requires long term commitment to appointments at the Centre, particularly in the first year.
-This involves programming of the implant, support and training in listening to a new sound.
-Then on-going follow up to maintain optimal hearing with the ABI.
+Support during this time of change and adjustment is also provided.

 What to expect from an auditory brainstem implant